JohnAD/sulfur-lang/README.md

 Life is about trade-offs.
 There are definitely some downsides to this language.

-* Somewhat larger vocabulary and learning time.
+* Larger vocabulary and steeper learning curve.

-  There are more reserved keywords and structures than most languages.
-Sulfur is attempting to gleam the "intent" of the code being written.
-The different versions of conditionals and loops help with this.
+  There are far more reserved keywords and intent-driven structures than most languages.
+This, in part, is from the language trying to express "intent" of the algorithm which aids with code removal/optimization.

   Simply picking up this language and getting to work will be pretty easy if you already know a few other languages.
 But getting it to work _well_ might take a while.